Comparative Metaphysics

 Western Astrology traces its roots to ancient Mesopotamia around 2000 BCE.
 Babylonian priests catalogued celestial omens on clay tablets (Enuma Anu Enlil), which later traveled to Hellenistic Greece where Ptolemy codified them in his Tetrabiblos (~150 CE).
 The system spread through the Roman Empire, was preserved by Islamic scholars during the European Dark Ages, and re-emerged during the Renaissance.

 Bazi emerged from Chinese cosmological observation.
 Its foundations lie in the Yin-Yang and Five Element theories of the Yi Jing.
-The Gan-Zhi calendar was formalized during the Han Dynasty (~200 BCE), but Bazi as a predictive art was systematized by Li Xuzhong during the Tang Dynasty (~800 CE) using three pillars.
-The crucial fourth pillar (Hour) was added by Xu Ziping during the Song Dynasty (~1000 CE), creating the Four Pillars system used today.
+The Gan-Zhi calendar was formalized during the Han Dynasty (~200 BCE), and later birth-chart methods are often associated with Li Xuzhong during the Tang Dynasty (~800 CE) using three pillars.
+The fourth pillar (Hour) was later linked to the Xu Ziping tradition during the Song Dynasty (~1000 CE), shaping the Four Pillars system used today.

 3. Planets vs. Elements